SHAH-MEER/DataScience-MachineLearning-Projects/README.md

 └── README.md
 ```

 Each directory includes code, data, and documentation for a standalone project.
-Explore, learn, and feel free to contribute or adapt the code to your own analyses!